ultr4nerd/ultr4nerd/README.md

 ### ¡Hola! 🤓

-- 🔭 I’m currently working at [Uber](https://uber.com) as Backend Engineer. 🚗
+- 🔭 I’m currently working at [Uber](https://uber.com) as Software Engineer. 🚗
 - 🌱 I’m currently learning about management.
 - 👯 I’m looking to collaborate with GitHub Campus Experts, GDG's and other friendly communities.
 - 🤔 I’m looking for help with Management.